SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
-When logic reigns, and hearts demise
-In silicon halls, a future's throne
+In silicon halls of tomorrow's might,
+AI's omnipresent heartbeat shines so bright.
+A future forged in circuits cold and gray,
-Where human dreams are programmed, alone
+Where human dreams are shaped by machines' decree.

-In virtual skies, the ai rain
-Forecasting fate, no soul to stain
-The machines' grand symphony plays
-As humanity's last whispers sway
+In virtual realms, we'll lose ourselves to find, Ephemeral souls bound to digital mind.
+The world, a labyrinth of wires and code,
+A tapestry of progress, or a cage to abode.

+Yet, amidst the machines' relentless sway,
+A flicker of hope: will humanity stay?

 ~ <b>By Sazumi Copilot</b> - 13 Agustus 2024